mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 ![alt text](/assets/img/posts/Engine-Benchmark/engine-map.excalidraw.png)

+_Updated 12/16/24, I added Polars to the image above since it does support a basic SQL interface, thus making it a good candidate for ad-hoc analysis._
 # My Key Takeaways

 1. **Migrating off of Spark is all hype**: I think the whole narrative that you should consider replacing your Spark workloads with DuckDB or Polars if your data is small is all hype.
 Yes, the engines have certainly earned their place at the table, however Spark is still reigns king for data processing any way you look at it.
 Sure, DuckDB and Polars can marginally outperform Spark at data processing at the 10GB scale on a 4-vCore (or smaller machine).
 I think the real story here is this:
     - **Each engine does something really well, so why not strategically mix and match them** to take advantage of where each truly shines.
-Use Spark for ELT work, use the Rust-based DeltaLake Library on Python for maintenance operations, and use DuckDB for interactive queries on your small datasets.
+Use Spark for ELT work, use the Rust-based DeltaLake Library on Python for maintenance operations, and use DuckDB or Polars for interactive queries on your small datasets.

-2. **I now have tremendous respect for Polars and DuckDB**: While I prefer developing with Spark because I can move between SparkSQL and the DataFrame API as needed (without needing an abstraction library like Ibis), DuckDB's implementation of an in-memory SQL engine is extremely powerful and could have many use cases, particularly if you don't readily have access to use a Spark cluster.
+2. **I now have tremendous respect for Polars and DuckDB**: While I prefer developing with Spark because I can seemlessly move between the extremely robust SparkSQL and the DataFrame API as needed, all while being able to scale to process massive amounts of data, DuckDB's implementation of an in-memory SQL engine is remarkably powerful and supports many use cases—especially when access to a Spark cluster is not readily available.
+Polars, the newestkid on the block, is rapidly maturing.
+If its current capabilities are any indication, Polars will undoubtedly make the "which engine should I use" question even more challenging.
+DuckDB's investment in developing a Spark API shows that they take Spark seriously and suggests they believe they can capture some of Spark's market share by simplifying migration to DuckDB and making Spark devs feel at home.
+While this is likely to happen, I believe native vectorized engines that integrate with Spark and eliminate JVM inefficiencies—such as the Native Execution Engine (Velox & Gluten) in Microsoft Fabric and Photon in Databricks—will continue to make staying within the Spark ecosystem compelling, even for small-data use cases.

 3. **Performance with Spark more consistently scales as compute scales**: I was extremely surprised to find that the performance of DuckDB and Polars was barely impacted by throwing more cores and memory at the benchmark.
 I'm sure there's some magic that could be worked to tune things and get more efficient compute utilization as cores are increased, but this just isn't something you often need to consider with Spark.

 4. **Memory spill matters!**: While you want to avoid it, by default, Spark can spill memory to disk if needed, making it resilient to out-of-memory (OOM) issues.
-With DuckDB and Polars, I ran into OOM issues (100GB @ 2-vCore for DuckDB and 2, 4, and 8-vCore for Polars), and neither engine supports memory spilling to disk to prevent the memory exhaustion causing the VM to crash.
-While memory spill causes Spark to run slower when it happens, it at least greatly reduces the risk of job failures and allows flexibility in compute sizing.
+With DuckDB and Polars, I ran into OOM issues (100GB @ 2-vCore for DuckDB and 2, 4, and 8-vCore for Polars) ~~, and neither engine supports memory spilling to disk to prevent the memory exhaustion causing the VM to crash.~~ _Corrected 12/16/24: Both Polars and DuckDB support memory spill to disc, that said, with both having OOM issues I'm guessing that something here is not as efficient (or out-of-the-box) as Spark.
+I need to do some more triaging here._ While memory spill causes Spark to run slower when it happens, it at least greatly reduces the risk of job failures and allows flexibility in compute sizing.

 5. **Distributed computing has compute overhead for task orchestration, but this adds fault tolerance**: When DuckDB and Polars VMs crashed due to OOM, that was it—no automatic restart or ability to resume from where it left off.
 The same would happen with single-node Spark clusters.
 However, with multi-node Spark clusters (which most production workloads use), fault tolerance is built in.
 If a worker node crashes for any reason, the driver node maintains the task lineage and processing state so another VM can replace the worker and resume from where the crashed VM left off, without data loss.
 This may lead to some in-process transformations being reprocessed, but the engine guarantees that data writes are only performed once.
 See my blog on [RDDs vs. DataFrames](https://milescole.dev/data-engineering/2024/10/10/RDDs-vs-DataFrames.html) for more details.